-The legality of the Notes will be passed on for Visteon by Dickinson Wright PLLC, Bloomfield Hills, Michigan, or other counsel satisfactory to the Underwriters.
+The legality of the Notes will be passed on for Visteon by Dickinson Wright PLLC, Bloomfield Hills, Michigan.
 Skadden, Arps, Slate, Meagher & Flom LLP, New York, New York, will issue an opinion letter as to certain legal matters for the Underwriters.
 Skadden, Arps, Slate, Meagher & Flom LLP represents Visteon from time to time in connection with legal matters.